Two-point conversion: Variants

 In 1968, leading up to the AFL–NFL merger, the leagues developed a radical "compromise" rule that reconciled the fact that the NFL did not use the two-point conversion but the AFL did: the relatively easy one-point kick would be eliminated and only a play from scrimmage could score one point called a "pressure point".
 The rule was used for the interleague matchups for that preseason, and was not tried again.

 Both the World Football League and the original XFL revived this concept, making it a point not to institute a two-point conversion rule so as to eliminate the easy kick.
 What would constitute a two-point conversion in other leagues counted only one point in the AFL–NFL games, WFL, or the first XFL.
 The WFL called it the "action point", used after touchdowns, which the WFL counted as seven points.
 However, the first XFL later added a rule in the playoffs that allowed the scoring team to score two (or even three) points by successfully executing a play from a point farther from the opponent's end zone (two points if the team could score from the five-yard line and three points if they could score from the ten-yard line).
+This rule was revived along with the XFL in 2020 and has been carried over to the United Football League.

+Champions Indoor Football and the 2024 incarnation of the Arena Football League expanded upon the rule by offering a four-point conversion in addition to two-point and three-point options.
+The rule was eventually removed from the Arena Football One rules.